8 Healthy Ground Beef Recipes That Are Weeknight Easy

 Image credit: Delightful Plate

-Soba noodles are a healthier choice than their wheat counterparts because they’re made with buckwheat, which is actually a seed, not a grain, and has been shown to reduce cholesterol levels and have anti-inflammatory and neuroprotective effects.
+Soba noodles are a healthier choice than their wheat counterparts because they’re made with buckwheat, which is actually a seed, not a grain, and have been shown to reduce cholesterol levels and have anti-inflammatory and neuroprotective effects.
 This spicy beef soba noodle salad pairs soba, ground beef, and thinly shredded vegetables with a Korean-inspired sauce.
 The fermented chili sauce known as gochujang adds heat and tang, soy sauce works in place of salt, and a squeeze of honey rounds things out nicely.
-And of course there’s plenty of fresh ginger and garlic to keep your immune system strong.
+And of course, there’s plenty of fresh ginger and garlic to keep your immune system strong.

 2. Thai-Inspired Beef Lettuce Wraps